Some survivors of institutional child sexual abuse are eligible for the National Redress Scheme

 Even if a survivor was sexually abused as a child in multiple institutions, the survivor will only be able to make one application for redress covering multiple institutions.

 When a National Redress Scheme offer is accepted, the survivor will also be asked to sign a statutory release.
-This means that a survivor will not be able to bring or continue any civil case against the institution or its officials in relation to that abuse.
+This means that a survivor will not be able to bring or continue any civil case against the institution or its officials.

 For these reasons, it is very important that you seek legal advice about your compensation options, including a civil claim, and whether a claim under the National Redress Scheme is the most appropriate option for you.
 Stolen Generations survivors may have redress options.